How to Start Your Life Coaching Business Plan & Template

 • Know what people are looking for and create resources on that topic.

 • Earned reach is the organic attention that you receive.
 Perhaps you got a mention in a podcast or on a news website.
-Paid reach has a cost, such as Facebook and Instagram ads or using the Google Ads Platform.
+Paid reach on social media and search engines has a cost.
+Examples of these would be Facebook and Instagram ads or using the Google Ads Platform.
 Consider both.

 • If you post on your website, consider your owned reach.
 You should appear in the search results, so get to know which keywords people are searching for when they look for help.